SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-06-29-game-implementation-part-two.markdown

 Looking at the images above we can see the animated effect results in the Trooper wagging it is tail and wings, these must be looped together and played at a rate sufficient to fool our eyes into thinking it is moving.

-Now in the original DigiPen implementation we had to mess around with transparency colours when loading the images (using a strong colour like magenta as the background) however XNA has support for several image formats and several inherently support transparency in the make up of the image format.&nbsp; I have already converted the original images to the PNG format to make things easier for handling transparency. (so that when the trooper is drawn on top of the background, we only see the trooper character itself)
+Now in the original DigiPen implementation we had to mess around with transparency colours when loading the images (using a strong colour like magenta as the background) however XNA has support for several image formats and several inherently support transparency in the make up of the image format.
+I have already converted the original images to the PNG format to make things easier for handling transparency. (so that when the trooper is drawn on top of the background, we only see the trooper character itself)

 So like before we need to